Board of Directors

 Marika Swan is a Tla-o- qui-aht woodcut printer, carver and community arts organizer.
 As an emerging contemporary artist her work explores Nuu-chah-nulth teachings and stories often with a feminist edge.
 Returning to the west coast 8 years ago to set some roots, she has contributed to various community projects including the coordination of Inkwis Arts & Culture, a year-round arts and culture hub for the Carving on the Edge Festival Society.
 For several years Marika has been a contributing artist and coordinator with the festival.
 Her creative vision has brought in a mix of contemporary and traditional programming, creating a dynamic and evolving creative community space.

-Hélène Descoteaux, Development & Project Management
+Hélène Descoteaux, Development & Artist Services

 Hélène Descoteaux is a community organizer and project coordinator based in Clayoquot Sound.
 Her interest in the arts stems from the belief that the well-being of individuals, strength in culture, and connection to the land are necessary foundations for a vibrant & healthy community.
 With a background in geography and holistic nutrition, Hélène has years of experience working in the local community with non-profit organizations, both in the environmental & arts sector.